 In 2014, a total of 3.87 million procedures were completed.
 Of these, 1.94 million (50%) related to the creation/breeding of genetically altered animals1 that were not used in further procedures and the remaining 1.93 million (50%) were experimental procedures.

-When comparing 2014 with 2013 the total of 3.87 million procedures represents a decrease of 6% (-254 thousand procedures); the 1.94 million genetically altered animals created/bred but not used in further procedures represents a decrease of 8% (-162 thousand procedures); the 1.93 million experimental procedures undertaken represents a fall of 5% (-92 thousand procedures).
+When comparing 2014 with 2013 the total of 3.87 million procedures represents a decrease of 6% (-254 thousand procedures); the 1.94 million genetically altered animals created/bred but not used in further procedures represent a decrease of 8% (-162 thousand procedures); the 1.93 million experimental procedures undertaken represents a fall of 5% (-92 thousand procedures).

 The annual Home Office returns, which show how many animals of various types are used in experiments have reported a drop in procedures of around 254,000.

-As a result of changes to the reporting requirements and the data collection format, the 2014 data and comparisons with previous years’ data should be interpreted with some caution, however the changes also give us a better picture of the actual suffering which may or may not occur in laboratories.
+As a result of changes to the reporting requirements and the data collection format, the 2014 data and comparisons with previous years’ data should be interpreted with some caution, however, the changes also give us a better picture of the actual suffering which may or may not occur in laboratories.
 Information is now collected on procedures completed, not procedures started, as for previous publications.
 This has enabled details on the actual severity of procedures to be collected for the first time.

 Of the severity assessments undertaken for the 1.93 million experimental procedures completed in 2014: